hirefrank/slack-platform-gitpod/README.md

 - Provisions a development environment with the latest version of Deno and the Slack CLI
 - Bootstraps your project with the [starter template](https://github.com/slack-samples/deno-starter-template).
+- Removes _git remote.origin.url_ so you can set your own